laylafrischman/laylafrischman.github.io/index.md

 I grew up with dinner table discussions about technology and mathematics, and later gained a passion for computer programming in my first year of university; This is the short story of what lead me to becoming an Industrial Engineering student at the University of Toronto.
 In my future studies, I plan to specialize in Artificial Intelligence and Machine Learning.

+****
-## **Work Experience**
+## **Projects**

-- **Customer Care Administrator**

-  For the summer of 2021, I worked on site for a Construction Management company called HR Construction Management.
-As homeowners of the 600 newly built condo units submitted lists of warrantable deficiencies, I recorded and tracked this information in a clear and concise manner for all team members.

-- **Administrative Assistant**

-  Last summer, I worked for a Jewish educational organization called [Torah in Motion](https://torahinmotion.org/){:target="_blank"}.
-Primarily, I helped the organization in their transition to becoming 100% virtual due to COVID-19.
-Some of my responsibilities included managing the company website and YouTube page, and digitizing archived files.
+ **AI and Optimization**
+*Predicting and Optimizing Charitable Donations*

+Three classmates and I created a model using Python which predicts how charitable people are per zip code based on data from IRS tax returns.
+We then used those results to find the optimal route for fundraisers to travel which will maximize their expected collected donations.
+Our ultimate goal is for this model to be used by nonprofits to strategically plan where to fundraise.

+**Web Development**
+*LettuceMeat (Let-us-meet)*

+Currently, UofT students are only able to see the events of clubs they directly follow on social media and may miss out on events that they are unaware of.
+To solve this problem, a group of Industrial Engineering students and I created a web application called LettuceMeat, which contains a central schedule for all club events occurring at UofT.
+We used a combination of Java and SQL to build the site, and a relational database to store data and dynamically present unique information to each user.

+**Community Involvement**
+*Jewish Engineering Society*

+A classmate and I created a club called the [Jewish Engineering Society](https://jes.skule.ca/) to address the needs of and enhance the experience of Jewish engineering students, or any engineering students interested in Jewish culture.
+Our aim is to create a strong campus community where students make meaningful connections built on both a cultural and professional foundation.

-- **Podcast Researcher and Developer**
+*Podcast Researcher and Developer*

-  As part of the University of Toronto Work Study program, I worked within the [Engineering Communication Program](https://ecp.engineering.utoronto.ca/){:target="_blank"} to aid in the creation of a podcast series to be used as an educational tool.
+  As part of the University of Toronto Work Study program, I worked within the [Engineering Communication Program](https://ecp.engineering.utoronto.ca/) to aid in the creation of a podcast series to be used as an educational tool.
 I had the opportunity to research the topic of engineering intuition, as well as to conduct and shadow numerous podcast interviews.

-## **Community Involvement**

-- **Co-Founder of the [Jewish Engineering Society](https://jes.skule.ca){:target="_blank"}**

-  A classmate and I created a club to address the needs of and enhance the experience of Jewish engineering students, or any engineering students interested in Jewish culture.
-Our aim is to create a strong campus community where students make meaningful connections built on both a cultural and professional foundation.

-- **Teaching Assistant**

-  This semester, I served as a teaching assistant for an online course run by [The Tikvah Fund](https://tikvahfund.org/){:target="_blank"}, called Judaism, Science, and Technology.
-The curriculum spanned topics such as determining vaccine rollout priorities, where to draw the line betwen artificial intelligence and human life, and the relationship between religion and science.